Ford Motor Argentina: History

 In 1913, Ford entered the Argentine market, and in 1916, Buenos Aires became home to the first assembly operation of Ford products in Latin America and the second worldwide after Ford of Britain.
 Dismantled cars were assembled in Argentina at the plant on Herrera Street, in the Barracas neighborhood of Buenos Aires.
 That same year, the parent company invested US$240,000 for the construction of an assembly plant in La Boca, another neighborhood of Buenos Aires.
 In 1922 the plant was inaugurated with the production of the model T, which was imported and assembled locally with a 20% parts manufactured in Argentina.
 By 1927, 100,000 units had been produced in Argentina.
 That same year the model A was launched.

 At that time the products were marketed through a net composed of 285 dealers.
 The administrative staff and the personnel of paid workers came to 400.
 Later, and due to the rising demand the plant was enlarged, coming its staff to 1,500 people.

 In 1939, with the Second World War outbreak, the importation of vehicles and components was closed.
 The production was restricted to finishing the units with the available material, but the increasing lack of basic supplies for the production forced to stop the activity.
 During this time, Ford manufactured batteries and it attended its clients with the sale of spare parts and car accessories made in local repair shops.
-Later, this would give rise to the beginning of the Argentinean auto part industry.
+Later, this would give rise to the beginning of the Argentine auto part industry.
 The first Ford trucks were imported to Argentina in 1930.

 After the WWII concluded, Ford Argentina restarted activities at La Boca in late 1946, but production was interrupted again in 1948, which remained until 1957.
 In 1959, the company started production of the first commercial vehicles, F-series pickups, F-600 trucks, and chassis for B-600 colectivos.
 The former "Ford Motor Argentina S.A." was incorporated in 1959.
 The F-600 medium-duty trucks were also produced by then.
 One year later, the company started to build a new assembly plant in General Pacheco, Buenos Aires Province to increase its capacity of production.
 The General Pacheco Assembly Plant was officially inaugurated in 1961.
 It has a surface area of 252,000 m2 covered (out of 1,308,000 m2 total).